Chapter 901-10 Accessing Confidential Personal Information

 (M) Human resource matters (e.g., hiring, promotion, demotion, discharge, salary/compensation issues, leave requests/issues, time card approvals/issues);

 (N) Complying with an executive order or policy;

 (O) Complying with an department policy or a state administrative policy issued by the department of administrative services, the office of budget and management or other similar state department; or

 (P) Complying with a collective bargaining agreement provision.

-The following federal statutes or regulations or state statutes and administrative rules make personal information maintained by the department confidential and identify the confidential personal information within the scope of rules promulgated by this department in accordance with section 1347.15 of the Revised Code:
+The following federal statutes or regulations or state statutes and administrative rules make personal information maintained by the department confidential within the scope of rules promulgated by this department in accordance with section 1347.15 of the Revised Code:

 For personal information systems that are computer systems and contain confidential personal information, the department shall do the following:

 (A) Access restrictions.
 Access to confidential personal information that is kept electronically shall require a password or other authentication measure.